ADBTA provides individual psychotherapy and group skills training for adults and adolescents with:

 Veronica was born and raised here in Austin, Texas.
 She graduated from Baylor University with a Bachelor of Arts in Sociology.
 While in college, Veronica worked in a battered women’s and children's shelter.
 Through this work Veronica gained the knowledge and passion to work in the public health field.
 After college Veronica went to work for Seton Behavioral Health Services as a Department Assistant and learned all about mental health and chemical dependency.
 She enjoys working with and learning from the therapists and social workers she works with.

-Her time is most spent, and most enjoyed, with her 2 sons and boyfriend.
+Her time is most spent, and most enjoyed, with her two sons, one daughter, and boyfriend.
 Veronica also enjoys running, especially by the lake, and cooking.

 Jena is a licensed professional counselor.
 She graduated with her Master’s degree in Counseling from St. Edward’s University in 2014.
 She specializes in working with adolescents and adults with mental illness and co-occurring substance use disorders.
 Since receiving her Master’s degree, she has worked with Austin Travis County Integral Care completing assessments and providing high intensity rehabilitation services to individuals with physical disabilities, mental illness, and substance use disorders.
 Jena is passionate about working with individuals who are experiencing difficult life transitions whether it is a first episode of mental illness, recent disability or medical diagnosis, gender or women specific issues, and/or coming of age issues with young adults.